Last update: December 2019

 10. TUJ Students Inquiries and Privacy

-During their enrollment at Meiji U., TUJ will remain responsible to handle inquiries from its students and related third parties.
-Meiji U. will handle neither inquiries nor personal information release request from TUJ students and their stakeholders.
+During their enrollment at Musashi U., TUJ will remain responsible to handle inquiries from its students and related third parties.
+Musashi U. will handle neither inquiries nor personal information release request from TUJ students and their stakeholders.
 Inquires should contact TUJ's Academic Advising Center.

 11. Contact Information